Back to overview

 If you're an experience shop

 That doesn’t mean, however, that experiential stores can ignore this shift.
 Those who use agents to automate more routine purchases will have less time and patience overall for mediocre shopping experiences.
 On top of that, discovery and selection may increasingly take place through LLMs or AI assistants in the future.
 In this context, the term “zero-click commerce” comes up time and again.
 It describes the idea that users are going through fewer and fewer traditional shopping steps on their own.
 It remains to be seen just how far this will go.
 One thing is clear, however: even inspired purchases are increasingly starting with a question posed to an AI assistant.
 Clean product data and technical interoperability therefore remain relevant for experience-driven stores as well.
-Those who can’t be found there lose potential visitors before they even enter the store.
+Those who can’t be found there will lose potential visitors before they even enter the store.

 Areas of Focus for Experience Shops: